Great War Dundee

 More about David Crawford

 David has no known grave but is remembered on the Chatham Naval Memorial.
 He had 2 brothers who also served during the Great War.
-Pte John Crawford of the 1st Battalion, Highland Light Infantry and Pte William Crawford 11000 of the 4th Battalion, Canadian Infantry who was killed in action 23/04/1915 in Belgium.
+C.S.M.
+John Crawford, 11794/29664, of the 1st Battalion, Highland Light Infantry and Pte William Crawford 11000 of the 4th Battalion, Canadian Infantry who was killed in action 23/04/1915 in Belgium.

 David’s 2nd brother died due to drowning in the River Tay.